robbyevans/React-Ecom-Project/README.md

 - The data from the json file is then fetched using the fetch keyword in JavaScript and converted to useable data before being rendered to the DOM.
   While fetching the data a GET request is performed on the local API and a response is delivered hence data from our json file is successfully renered in the DOM.
+- The web application also features use of React useStates,UseEffect hooks as well as react Routers to render the cart page, as well as toggling between items using the drop down filter.
+-

 ## contact and Support